-- Each applicant must be informed of the availability of retroactive Medicaid coverage. - The applicant's statement is accepted regarding medical expenses incurred in the retroactive period. - Retroactive Medicaid may also be available to an individual who is added to a case (e.g., child returns home). - The applicant does not have to be eligible in the month of application (or current month) to be eligible for one or more months of retroactive Medicaid. - NOTE: Children have continuous eligibility.
-A child who is eligible only in a retroactive month will receive Medicaid for 12-continuous months beginning with the month eligibility starts. - The applicant or recipient may ask for retroactive Medicaid coverage at any time.
+- Each applicant must be informed of the availability of retroactive Medicaid coverage. - The applicant's statement is accepted regarding medical expenses incurred in the retroactive period. - Retroactive Medicaid may also be available to an individual who is added to a case (e.g., child returns home). - The applicant does not have to be eligible in the month of application (or current month) to be eligible for one or more months of retroactive Medicaid.

+NOTE: Children have continuous eligibility.
+A child who is eligible only in a retroactive month will receive Medicaid for 12-continuous months beginning with the month eligibility starts.